ibishof/Omics_pipeline/README.md

 **Machine Learning:**
 A series of machine learning algorithms used for regression and classification.
 - **New Tree Based Pipelines:**
 These pipelines use either Random forest, Extra Treees, or XGboost to both select features and build models.
-The pipelines build a model (Random forest, Extra Trees, XGboost), calculates accuratcy, feature importance, plots seperation via PCA, and recursively selects features.
+The pipelines build a model (Random forest, Extra Trees, XGboost), calculates accuracy, feature importance, plots seperation via PCA, and recursively selects features.

 **MaxQuant Bash Scripts:**
 Scripts for running MaxQuant on a HPC in a Linux enviroment.